Me, through the Fiestas that Passed

 Like all other fun stuff, fiestas are quite tiresome too.
 Too many people to serve, people too many plates to wash, too costly, too many people to talk to… Just imagine my friends are there, my sister’s friends (please multiply it by 7 because I have 7 sisters, by the way), my father’s friends are there, my mother’s friends are there, not to mention my brother’s friends and my relatives, my extended relatives and the friends of my relatives.
 Surely, that was a lot and my family has always been so thankful for all the blessings.
 We are able to host a feast every year.

 This day, like any other fiestas that passed, everyone is so busy and eventually, felt so tired.
 Good thing, we have lots of help this fiesta.
 I just ended up managing some things.
-It is like hosting a birthday party with 10x the number of visitors or like a wedding party with 8x the number of visitors.
+It is like hosting a birthday party with 10x the number of visitors.
 The good side is I have to see my friends, old friends, old neighbors in my small old barangay in Rizal, my relatives.
 Oh, I am so happy today!
 Everyone is shouting out of joy seeing us again.

 Well, it is the only time we could get together.
 No homework, no quizzes, no oral recitations, just us getting together.
 I missed those days and definitely, they all do miss it as well.
 Most of us are married now and we stay at different places, where seeing each other is a f*****g miracle!
 As the night gets deeper and everyone is sleeping, I just keep reminiscing.
 I asked, what if today is one of those days where am I now at this hour?

 Answering this question, I can’t help but smile.
-My answer is straight and clear: I am laughing with my friends now holding maybe a beer in one of my hands with, the lights gone crazy and the music gets louder.
+My answer is straight and clear: I am laughing with my friends now while the lights went crazy and the music gets louder.
 We dance like there’s no tomorrow.
 We don’t care much back then.
-We, even, get an argument because one of our friends got into a fight.
-“Ahhh, those were the golden days”, I said.
+“Ahhh, those were the golden days.”